Twice weekly reminders that love is real; for lovebirds only

 It’s powerful because it’s fundamental to having fulfilling relationships and something we all strive for.

 You didn’t take Love 101 in school.
-And when it came to sex, you can forget about any kind of useful education.
+And when it came to sex, you can forget about any useful education.

 If you were lucky, you had parents who modeled what a healthy relationship looks like (I sincerely hope that was the case).
 And let's be honest, that's a big if.